Adobe-Marketing-Cloud-Apps/aem-apps-lab-developer/lessons/module3/README.md

 2. Open SublimeText editor
 3. Select Project > Open Project… menu
 4. Go to ~/L712/summit-developer-lab and select summit-developer-lab.sublime-project
-5. Open `.config.xml` of the phonegap-camera component and give your new component a title and description
+5. Open `.content.xml` of the phonegap-camera component and give your new component a title and description
 6. Notice the group this component belongs to

 ### Exercise 2 – Add JavaScript to Camera Component